robert-caulfield/BobsBricks/README.md

 # BobsBricks

 Welcome to BobsBricks, a mock LEGO website!
 This ASP.NET MVC project is responsible for pulling Products and Group Build information from an SQL Server database utilizing Entity Framework.
 The website was designed to be responsive and user-friendly, with a consistent theme made possible by Bootstrap and Bootswatch.
-On top of this Ajax was used to update the products page based on the user's input.
+On top of this Ajax was used to update the products page responsively based on the user's input.

 # Technology Used
 - **ASP.NET MVC**: Developed dynamic webpages which are structured for scalability.